rocketlaunchr/electron-vault-docs/source/index.html.md

 linux | /

 <aside class="notice">
 For macOS, click "Show Package Content" after right-clicking the app bundle to view the directory structure.
+The executable can be found in the /Contents/MacOS directory.
 </aside>

 ## Recommendations